Recovering deleted-binary evidence from Amcache

 • The hive itself is deleted or aged out.

-This makes Amcache the most reliable post-deletion artefact for PE files on Windows.
+That makes Amcache the most reliable post-deletion artefact for PE files on Windows.

-What you recover#
+What you actually recover#

 When a binary is deleted, you typically lose: